bbauska/CSS-Notes4Pros/README.md

 > resulting image in vertical and and horizontal direction.
 If the
 > property is missing, its deemed auto in both width and height.
 >
-> auto will keep the image\'s aspect ratio, if it can be determined.
+> auto will keep the image&apos;s aspect ratio, if it can be determined.
 The
 > height is optional and can be considered auto.
 Therefore, on a 256 px
 > × 256 px image, all the following background-size settings would yield
 > an image with height and width of 50 px: